SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

 If a rule is set to **Enabled** in the **Global smart rules** page, it is "turned on" (i.e. its underlying module gets deployed) globally so that the rule is available for devices and groups.
 If it is set to **Disabled** in the **Global smart rules** page it is "turned off" (module not deployed).

-In addition to globally enabling/disabling a smart rule in the **Global smart rules** page, a smart rule can be activated (switched on) or deactivated (switched off) for a single object (group or device) in the **Info** tab of the particular object.
+In addition to globally enabling/disabling a smart rule in the **Global smart rules** page, a smart rule can be activated or deactivated for a single object (group or device) in the **Info** tab of the particular object.

 Navigate to the **Info** tab of the group or device and deactivate/activate the respective rule for a specific device using the **Enable/Disable** toggle.